Nael-Studio/nael-platform/.github/INSTRUCTIONS.md

    - Capture requirements in the shared TODO tracker (GitHub issues, project board, or automation).
    - Each task should include acceptance criteria and cross-reference the relevant packages.
    - The logger package is the first deliverable for any new milestone—confirm `@nl-framework/logger` capabilities up front before expanding other surfaces.
+   - Cross-check the root roadmap in `README.md` so ongoing work reflects completed Better Auth + config milestones and focuses on the remaining targets.
 2. **Scaffold consistently**
    - Use Bun workspaces for every new package and keep TypeScript configs aligned with `tsconfig.base.json`.
    - Expose ESM builds with declaration files and mark publishable packages with `"publishConfig"`.